reedacartwright/village_bounding_boxes/README.md

 the village or the village detects that a POI currently claimed is no longer valid.
-To avoid making the game recalculate a village's AABB, avoid adding or removing POI from the village, including building a village where villagers unlink from their POI because they are unable to find a path to the POI.
+To avoid making the game recalculate a village's AABB, avoid adding or removing POI from the village, including building a village where villagers delink from their POI because they are unable to find a path to the POI.

 ### False bounding boxes

-There are several regions in the game that do not truly exist in the internals of the game but appear because of how other mechanics interact with one of a villages five bounding boxes.
+There are several regions in the game that do not truly exist in its internals but appear because of how other mechanics interact with one of a villages five bounding boxes.
 Most of these interactions are due to programming mistakes or logic errors in the development of the game.